-Water Quality Certification (WQC) Issuance or waiver under Section 401 of the Federal CWA (33 USC Section 1341).
-Section 401(a)(1) of the Clean Water Act requires that applicants obtain a WQC or waiver from the state water pollution control agency (CT DEEP) or EPA for Indian reservation lands to discharge dredged or fill material into waters of the U.S.
+Water Quality Certification (WQC): Section 401(a)(1) of the Clean Water Act (33 USC Sec.
+1341) requires that applicants obtain a WQC or waiver from the state water pollution control agency (CT DEEP) or EPA for Indian reservation lands to discharge dredged or fill material into waters of the U.S.

-Coastal Zone Management Consistency (CZM) - Concurrence under Section 307 of the Federal CZM Act of 1972, as amended.
+Coastal Zone Management (CZM) Consistency: Concurrence under Section 307 of the Federal CZM Act of 1972, as amended.
 Section 307(c) of the CZM of 1972, as amended, requires applicants to obtain a certification or waiver from CT DEEP, Land and Water Resources Division that the activity complies with the state's CZM program for activities affecting a state's Coastal Area.

-Project proponents involving dredging/excavation and associated disposal within the Byram River must also coordinate with NY Department of State (NYDOS) directly to obtain a certification or waiver that the activity complies with NYDOS' CZM program.
-Also, all projects with disposal at any of the Long Island Sound Disposal Sites require NY DOS CZM consistency.
-Additional information can be found at their website: http://www.dos.ny.gov/opd/programs/consistency/.
+Projects involving dredging/excavation and associated disposal within the Byram River must also coordinate with NY Department of State (NYDOS) directly to obtain a certification or waiver that the activity complies with NYDOS' CZM program.
+Also, all projects with disposal within any of the Long Island Sound disposal sites require NY DOS CZM consistency.
+See https://dos.ny.gov/coastal-consistency-review for additional information.